Images from UVa's run through College World Series and to the national title

 Sixty-six of O'Connor's Virginia players have been selected in the Major League Baseball First-Year Player Draft, including 39 in the last six years.
 Left-handed pitcher Danny Hultzen was taken second overall in the 2011 MLB Draft by the Seattle Mariners, marking UVa's highest draft pick ever.
 Three Cavaliers were selected in the first round in 2014, the most of any program in the country.

-Thirteen former Cavaliers have reached the major leagues after playing for O'Connor, highlighted by Washington Nationals' all-star and Gold Glove third baseman Ryan Zimmerman.
-Mark Reynolds (Cleveland), Joe Koshansky (Colorado), Brandon Guyer (Tampa Bay), Michael Schwimer (Toronto), Mike Ballard (Baltimore), Sean Doolittle (Oakland), David Adams (New York Yankees), Phil Gosselin (Atlanta), Kyle Crockett (Cleveland), Chris Taylor (Seattle), Jarrett Parker (San Francisco) and Tyler Wilson (Baltimore) also have made it to baseball's highest level after playing under O'Connor while at UVa.
+Fourteen former Cavaliers have reached the major leagues after playing for O'Connor, highlighted by Washington Nationals' all-star and Gold Glove third baseman Ryan Zimmerman.
+Mark Reynolds (Cleveland), Joe Koshansky (Colorado), Brandon Guyer (Tampa Bay), Michael Schwimer (Toronto), Mike Ballard (Baltimore), Sean Doolittle (Oakland), David Adams (New York Yankees), Phil Gosselin (Atlanta), Kyle Crockett (Cleveland), Chris Taylor (Seattle), Jarrett Parker (San Francisco), Tyler Wilson (Baltimore) and John Hicks (Seattle) also have made it to baseball's highest level after playing under O'Connor while at UVa.